wpXtreme/wpdk/index.md

 and then put your own specific code in it.

-## Plugin configuration
+@section page_how_to_plugin_6 Plugin configuration

-The method `configuration` of your `WPXTestPlugin` class is invoked every time your plugin is loaded.
+The method `configuration` of your `WPDKTestPlugin` class is invoked every time your plugin is loaded.
 Loading is not
 activation: every single time this plugin is loaded from WordPress environment, this method will be invoked.

 Here you can put all stuffs about the configuration of your plugin; it is a commodity: you can perform the same task in another way.
 Nevertheless, it can be really useful for you to use this hook, because this method is executed AFTER** the plugin has been fully loaded from WordPress environment.

-The basic code of this method prepared for you through the Product Generator of wpXtreme Developer Center is this:
+The basic code of this method prepared for you through the Product Generator of WPDK Developer Center is this:

     function configuration() {
-        $this->config = WPXTestPluginConfig::config();
+        $this->config = WPDKTestPluginConfig::config();
     }

-The instance of `WPXTestPluginConfig` is used to load and store the plugin settings on WordPress DB, according to wpXtreme framework specs.
+The instance of `WPDKTestPluginConfig` is used to load and store the plugin settings on WordPress DB, according to WPDK framework specs.
 But you can safely use your own code.
 In any case, you can insert here the code your plugin eventually needs to execute in configuration phase.

-## Commodity
+@section page_how_to_plugin_7 Commodity

 Your main class has also some commodity methods, useful to group together some similar tasks.

 In the method `defines`, you can insert the definition of all *PHP* `define` used by your class.

-The basic code of this method prepared for you through the Product Generator of wpXtreme Developer Center is this:
+The basic code of this method prepared for you through the Product Generator of WPDK Developer Center is this:

     public function defines() {
         include_once( 'defines.php' );